jonathanirvings/judgels-wiki/Dev's-Guide:-Backend-basic-concepts.md

 ## Authentication and authorization

+- Jophiel stores the session of a logged-in user as a token in the form of random string.
-An HTTP request to a Judgels backend endpoint may be accompanied by an `Authorization` header, in the form of `Bearer <token>`.
-It means that the request was initiated by the user represented by the bearer token.
-The backend will ask Jophiel to convert the bearer token into a user JID.
-Then, the backend will decide whether the user JID is allowed to access the endpoint.
+- An HTTP request to a backend endpoint may be accompanied by an `Authorization` header, in the form of `Bearer <token>`, meaning that the request was initiated by the user represented by the bearer token.
+- Backends ask Jophiel to convert the bearers token in the authorization header into a user JID.
+- Each backend has its own authorization scheme whether or not to allow certain users to hit certain endpoints.

 ## REST application layers